RosemaryMAINA/FoodLink/README.md

 # FoodLink – AI-Powered Recipe & Nutrition Recommender (Zero Hunger)

 Turn what's in your kitchen into nutritious meals.
-Built for **Vibe Coding 4-3-2 Hackathon** (SDG 2: Zero Hunger).
+Built for SDG 2: Zero Hunger.

 ## ✨ What it does
 - Input ingredients → get 3 simple, low-cost recipes